nextgis/docs_data/source/r.rst

 =====================

 * `Order data <https://data.nextgis.com/en/>`_ for your area of interest in ESRI Shape format.
-* Wait for an email with download link, download and unpack archive with data.
+* Wait for email with download link, download and unpack archive with data.
-* Identify a layer you need.
+* Find out a name and a path to the target layer.
 * Install and load the rgdal package for R.

 If you are on Windows and attributes are garbled instead of: